Crossley Motors: Vehicles

 By the late 1920s the market for hand-made cars began to disappear and the company moved into the bus market and launched its first model, the Eagle single decker in 1928.
 Although some double deck bodies were fitted to the Eagle, the Condor launched in 1930 was the first chassis to be designed for double decker bodies.
 The Condor could also be ordered with a diesel engine, made by Gardner at first, and became the first British double deck bus to be offered with diesel power.
 The big selling pre-war bus was the Mancunian with first deliveries in 1933.
 This was available as both a double and single decker.

 In addition to cars and buses the company also made goods and military vehicles.
 At first these were conversions of the car models but starting with the BGT1 in 1923 specialised chassis designs were produced.
 Two Crossley trucks based on the 25/30 car chassis were from 1924 to 1926 the first vehicles to be driven from Cape Town to Cairo by the Court Treatt expedition.
 A range of heavy goods vehicles starting with the 1931 diesel-powered 12-ton payload Atlas was announced but only a few were made as the factory was by then gearing up to concentrate on buses and military orders.
 From 1936 military production was rapidly ramped up with British re-armament at first with "IGL" models but from 1940 with a four-wheel drive "FWD" chassis in both tractor unit and truck form.
 By 1945 over 10,000 FWDs had been made.

 After World War II there was a boom in the bus industry as wartime losses needed to be replaced.
-Crossley won what was then the largest ever British export order for buses with a contract with the Dutch government.
+A new range of bus chassis was launched, comprising the DD42 and SD42 models, suitable for double- and single-deck bodywork respectively.
+Crossley won what was then the largest ever British export order for buses with a contract with the Dutch government (150 complete SD42 buses plus 775 supplied as chassis only).
 By the late 1940s bus orders were decreasing and it became clear that the company was too small to continue as an independent manufacturer and in 1948 they were sold to AEC.
 The last Crossley chassis was made in 1952, but body production continued at Erwood Park until 1958.